RJDennis/SmolyakApprox.jl/README.md

 Introduction
 ============

 This package implements Smolyak's method for approximating multivariate continuous functions.
 Two different types of interpolation schemes are allowed: Chebyshev polynomials and piecewise linear.
-The package also implements a Clenshaw-Curtis integration scheme.
+The package also implements Clenshaw-Curtis integration and Gauss-Chebyshev quadrature.

 To install this package you need to type in the REPL